HEY World with Custom Domain Support: What It Could Mean

 Why custom domains change the equation

-A custom domain isn’t about vanity.
-It’s about ownership and continuity.
+Using your own domain isn’t about vanity It’s about ownership and continuity.

 When you publish under your own domain, you’re building something that isn’t tied to a single platform’s future decisions.
 Your writing lives at an address you control, regardless of where or how it’s hosted underneath.